 That’s not to say you can only speak 100 words during your offer.
 It’s to say you should be able to summarize the offer in 100 words if you expect to convince anyone.
-Everything you say during your offer should be a variation, expansion, or clarification of those 100 words.
+Everything you say during your offer should be a variation on those 100 words.

 Use the language of pain points, empathy, and support.
 For example:

 It’s finally your time to break into the Pet Stylist industry!
 All you need is knowledge.

 Our $500 Pet Stylist Boot Camp Course maps out every step, from getting certified, to booking clients, to controlling high-humidity Labradoodle friz.
 You’ll also get: